Smart Launches Keystone - a New Technology Platform to Solve the Global Retirement Problem

-- Leading retirement technology firm launches 'Keystone by Smart', a global platform to spur forward the $62 trillion retirement savings sector
+- Leading retirement technology firm launches 'Keystone by Smart', a global platform to spur forward the US$62 trillion retirement savings sector

 - Enables financial services organisations and governments to deliver 21st century tech within months, generating radically greater value for millions of savers through workplace pensions